guardian/VaultDoor/README.md

 `ldapProtocol = "none"` in `application.conf`.
 This will treat any session to be logged in with a username of `noldap`.

 Fairly obviously, don't deploy the system like this!

+### Signing requests for server->server interactions

+Projectlocker supports HMAC signing of requests for server-server actions.
+In order to use this, you must:

+- provide a base64 encoded SHA-384 checksum of your request's content in a header called `X-Sha384-Checksum`
+- ensure that an HTTP date is present in a header called `Date`
+- ensure that the length of your body content is present in a header called `Content-Length`.
+If there is no body then this value should be 0.
+- provide a signature in a header called 'Authorization'.
+This should be of the form `{uid}:{auth}`, where {uid} is a user-provided identifier of the client and {auth} is the signature

+The signature should be calculated like this:

+- make a string of the contents of the Date, Content-Length and Checksum headers separated by newlines followed by the request method and URI path (not query parts) also separated by newlines.
+- use the server's shared secret to calculate an SHA-384 digest of this string, and base64 encode it
+- the server performs the same calculation (in `auth/HMAC.scala`) and if the two signatures match then you are in.
+- if you have troubles, turn on debug at the server end to check the string_to_sign and digests

+There is a working example of how to do this in Python in `scripts/test_hmac_auth.py`